Home

 To be eligible for this favorable tax treatment as a "qualifying disposition," you must meet both of two conditions:

-ESSP Calculator
+ESPP Calculator

-ESSP Calculator COMING SOON!
+ESPP Calculator COMING SOON!

 1. You must hold the stock for two years from the Offering Date.
-(The Offering Date is often about three months before the Purchase Date--it is the date set by the company for the start of accumulation of payroll deductions for the ESSP purchase.)
+(The Offering Date is often about three months before the Purchase Date--it is the date set by the company for the start of accumulation of payroll deductions for the ESPP purchase.)

 2. You must hold the stock for one year from your actual Purchase Date.